 • We get the child’s attention by being at their level: We crouch down to their level, making eye contact, speaking quietly, and asking the child to repeat the direction.

-• We try very hard to be fair: We examine our expectations to make sure they are age appropriate, and don’t make rules just because an activity is too noisy or messy.
+• We are fair: We examine our expectations to make sure they are age appropriate, and don’t make rules just because an activity is too noisy or messy.

-If a child is unable to demonstrate self-controlling behavior, a brief time away results for the child to regain control.
-Time away occurs when other measures fail, and is used as an opportunity for the child to regain self-control, not as a punishment.
+If a child is unable to demonstrate self-controlling behavior, a moment of reflection allows the child time to regain control.
+Reflection occurs when other measures fail, and is used as an opportunity for the child to regain self-control, not as a punishment.

 By law, and by program philosophy and policy, the following forms of discipline are forbidden: hitting, spanking, shaking, scolding, shaming, isolating, labeling (bad, naughty, etc.), or any other negative reaction to the child’s behavior.
 All forms of corporal (physical) punishment are strictly forbidden.